bimobject/docs/docs/minidocs/products/add-components.md

 Learn more about this in the full documentation.
 You can find it by clicking the `Read full docs` button at the top right of this window.
 :::

+## Difference between components and products

+The entities `Product` and `Component` are almost identical, and both can be added to a product in the `components` section.

+The key difference is that a `Component` is intended for internal use only within your company, meaning it cannot have individual reporting, such as an EPD, on its own.